-Up until the eighteenth century, the vanilla spice came exclusively from tropical America, where wild vanilla was gathered rather than cultivated [18].
+Up until the eighteenth century, vanilla spice came exclusively from tropical America, where wild vanilla was gathered rather than cultivated [18].
 By the 1760s, the Papantla region in Veracruz, Mexico, emerged as the first in the world to cultivate and produce vanilla for international export.
-Its sole destination being the European market [19].
-The discovery of how to pollinate vanilla artificially led to what is known as the ‘Vanilla revolution’ in the mid nineteenth century by allowing its cultivation in the Old World tropical colonies [18].
+Its sole destination was the European market [19].
+The discovery of how to pollinate vanilla artificially led to what is known as the ‘Vanilla revolution’ in the mid-nineteenth century by allowing its cultivation in the Old World tropical colonies [18].
 But the details of how the vanilla revolution began is a controversial issue that has spurred egotism, nationalism, and cultural pride.
-There are numerous texts, both formal and informal, offering versions of the historical events that took place and especially those that led up to the discovery of the artificial fertilization of Vanilla and its propagation as a commercial crop around the world.
+There are numerous texts, both formal and informal, offering versions of the historical events that took place, especially those that led up to the discovery of the artificial fertilization of Vanilla and its propagation as a commercial crop around the world.
 Most of this literature, especially in modern times, credits Edmond Albius, a creole from Réunion island (Bourbon), as the “true and only” discoverer of the artificial pollination of Vanilla.
-Yet, I’ll argue that this is an overstatement, a modern claim never made by the persons involved and based on the misunderstanding of historical facts.
-Albius certainly played a crucial role in figuring out and implementing a practical way of pollinating Vanilla flowers, consequently turning it into an important crop in Réunion, and later the whole region.
-Yet, he was neither the first in discovering how to fertilize vanilla flowers, nor can he be credited as the sole figure expanding vanilla culture worldwide, effectively igniting the Vanilla revolution of the nineteen hundreds.
+Yet, I will argue that this is an overstatement, a modern claim never made by the persons involved and based on the misunderstanding of historical facts.
+Albius certainly played a crucial role in figuring out and implementing a practical way of pollinating Vanilla flowers, consequently turning it into an important crop in Réunion and later the whole region.
+Yet, he was neither the first to discover how to fertilize vanilla flowers nor can he be credited as the sole figure expanding vanilla culture worldwide, effectively igniting the Vanilla revolution of the nineteen hundreds.

 Arditti [20] noted that there were clear historical records that Vanilla was being pollinated in several parts of the world around the time of Edmond’s famous discovery, allegedly, in 1841.
 The author suggested these events were probably unconnected and hypothesized multiple independent discoveries of the process of Vanilla pollination [20].
-Rather, based on the available evidence and historical circumstances, I will argue that the suspected simultaneous, yet independent, discoveries made in Liège, Paris, Padua (Padova), the island of Java (Dutch colony of Indonesia), and the French colonies Réunion (Bourbon), Guadeloupe and Martinique, are not independent at all.
-I conclude that the most parsimonious explanation is that they are all connected and can be traced back to a single discoverer, the Belgian naturalist Charles Morren.
+Rather, based on the available evidence and historical circumstances, I will argue that the suspected simultaneous, yet independent, discoveries made in Liège, Paris, Padua (Padova), the island of Java (Dutch colony of Indonesia), and the French colonies Réunion (Bourbon), Guadeloupe, and Martinique are not independent at all.
+I conclude that the most parsimonious explanation is that they are all connected and can be traced back to a single discoverer: the Belgian naturalist Charles Morren.
 Given that this view contrasts with virtually all previous authors who have written on the subject, I invite the reader to follow me through the timeline of historical events and draw their own conclusions.

 Hereafter, I first address the natural pollination of Vanilla planifolia and why it has been necessary to “discover” an artificial method of fertilizing its flowers.
 Then, I argue that the understanding of the fertilization of orchid flowers and the spread of V. planifolia plants led Charles Morren to discover the artificial pollination in Vanilla.
 This is followed by an account concerning the spread and global implementation of his teachings thanks to a tightly knit community of naturalists.
 Finally, I address Vanilla culture in a changing world, stressing concerns regarding pollination and production, and the conservation of the genetic diversity of the crop and its wild relatives.